Justin08784/eecs470-p4/README.md

 The connection will persist in the background, even if you close your terminal.
 While it is active, we can run any ssh-based commands like ssh, scp, rsync–– without password or 2FA–– *in any shell process*.

-The master connection closes only after idle timeout or you manually close it with `ssh -O check off`.
+The master connection closes only after idle timeout or you manually close it with `ssh -O exit off` (Check the status of the master via `ssh -O check off`).

 ## Work locally, test remotely
 Prerequisites: